K4KarolE/31_I_aM_Db_Bee/README.md

     - The checkbox text placement can be off, solution:
         - Change the font style to `Arial` in `settings_db.json \ skins \ [every skin] \ font_style`
         - and/or decrease the font size in `main.py \ around line 54 \ checkbox creation for loop \  font = (font_style, 12)`

+    ### - UNDER CONSTRUCTION -
+    - `Chrome driver path`: If the `ChromeDriver` is not in your system path:
-    - `Chrome driver path`: Chrome driver has no attributes -> will not be selectable in the browse window, how to avoid typing the path:
+        - Chrome driver has no attributes -> will not be selectable in the browse window, how to avoid typing the path:
             1. Rename / add `.exe` attribute to the driver
             2. Select in the browser window -> the path will be displyayed in the field
             3. Remove the `.exe` ending from the path
             3. Remove the `.exe` attribute from the driver
     - `Pyperclip` module: "On Linux, this module makes use of the xclip or xsel commands, which should come with the os.
 Otherwise run “sudo apt-get install xclip” or “sudo apt-get install xsel” (Note: xsel does not always seem to work.)
 Otherwise on Linux, you will need the gtk or PyQt4 modules installed. "

 # Guide